nalivayev/florentine-abbot/docs/en/naming.md

 ### 1. Philosophy: from file to structure

-The naming system described in Part 1 is the core of the archive.
+The naming rules described in Part 1 are the core of the archive.
 It ensures uniqueness and logical order at the level of individual files.
 The storage architecture is the overlay that organizes these files into an intuitive directory hierarchy for easy navigation, management, and manual browsing.

-**Key principle:** The directory structure **mirrors the file naming system**, creating a direct and predictable link between the file name and its place in the archive.
+**Key principle:** The directory structure **mirrors the file naming rules**, creating a direct and predictable link between the file name and its place in the archive.
 This allows working with the archive without specialized software, using only a file manager.

 ### 2. Recommended directory hierarchy